Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/redirecting-a-web-page.md

 window.location.replace('http://website.com/home');
 ```

-Ofcourse we can wrap this in a 15 second timeout if we would like to:
+Of course we can wrap this in a 15-second timeout if we would like to:

 ```js
 setTimeout(function () {